 This part of the book is a tough one because you will need to really look at your current life.
 And yourself.
 The bad habits you are currently engaging in.

 You know exactly which ones they are, but you won’t admit it.
 Trust me, I know.
 I did the challenge!

 The second modern-day bad habit is social media.
-I talked about why it is bad on a societal scale in Cancel Culture – a book about maturity, meaning, masculinity before.
+I talked about why social media is bad on a societal scale before.
 But Harsh says it goes deeper because it hurts your progress in finding yourself and your desired life.